Administrative Policies and Procedures Manual - Policy 2140: Use and Possession of Alcohol on University Property

 The purchase of alcohol with University funds is prohibited except as follows:

 4.1.
-Alcohol may be purchased for hospitality events for guests of the University; however, payment or reimbursement for the purchase of alcohol shall not be made from instruction & general appropriated funds, student fees, or contract and grant funds.
-See Section 4.15. of the "Allowable and Unallowable Expenditures" Policy 4000, UBP.
+Alcohol may be purchased for hospitality events for guests of the University when such beverages are customary and reasonable considering the facts and circumstances of the event.
+Payment or reimbursement for the purchase of alcohol shall not be made from contract and grant funds.
+See Section 5.2.1 of UAP 4000 ("Allowable and Unallowable Expenditures").

 4.2.
 Alcohol may be purchased for research.
 The purchase must be approved in advance, in writing, by the University Controller after recommendation by the cognizant dean or director.
 See Section 2.2. herein for approval requirements of function.